erayerdin/streaming_forms/README.md

 A form package providing Dart streams.

+Check out [this demo](https://erayerdin.github.io/forms/) to see it in action.

 ## Installation 💻

 **❗ In order to start using Forms you must have the [Flutter SDK][flutter_install_link] installed on your machine.**